RPerkuhn/ioBroker.vw-carnet/README.md

 ![Logo](admin/vw-logo.png)
 # ioBroker.vw-carnet
-Adapter for connecting to Volkswagen Car-Net and get access to the data of yout car.
+Adapter for connecting to Volkswagen Car-Net and get access to the data of your car.
 After installing the only thing to configure is the Car-Net username and password.

 The Google API Key is optional and is only nescessary to retreive geo-location details (address) of the parked car.
-The adapter works of course also fine without this function.
+The adapter works of course also fine without this information.

 ## Usage
 After starting the adapter the data is received immediately but only once.